 95% of online locksmith ads are scams, and locksmiths are among the most commonly reported complaints according to the Better Business Bureau.
-Some of the most common forms of scams include baiting customers with low prices and then price gouging after the service is provided, accepting cash only to limit a client’s ability to dispute charges, and claiming a whole new door handle is required when a lock could be easily picked in order to score an overpriced hardware sale.
+Some of the most common forms of scams include:

-scammer makes an additional copy of your key for personal use when changing locks in order to gain access to your home when you aren’t there.
+While all of these scams can be frustrating and costly, one of the most dangerous is when a scammer makes an extra copy of your key for personal use when changing locks in order to gain access to your home when you aren’t there.
 Few people would ever expect that their “so-called” locksmith might end up being their burglar as well.

+Don’t wait until you are locked out of your home, panicked and scrambling to find the fastest way back in.
+Finding a trustworthy locksmith starts with doing your homework.
 The key is to have a trusted locksmith on hand in case the need for one should ever arise.
 Ask your REALTOR® for recommendations.
 This gives you all the time you need to read reviews, ask questions, and choose someone you feel is worthy of your trust.
 Not only will being prepared protect you from scammers, it will also make a lock-out situation a much less stressful experience than it otherwise would be.

 The Mr. Rekey Locksmith Scam Survival Guide provides you with all the information you need to know to protect yourself against scammers and to find a locksmith you can count on.
 Being knowledgeable and proactive are the best ways to avoid becoming the next locksmith scam victim, so prepare yourself by finding a reputable locksmith today.